matthew-murawski/glm-vocal/README.md

 └─ results/                      # example fit artifacts (outputs land here by default)
 ```

-See `docs/SPEC.md` for the formal MVP requirements and `docs/BLUEPRINT.md` for the phased implementation plan.
+See `docs/SPEC.md` for the up-to-date specification and `docs/BLUEPRINT.md` for the phased implementation plan.

 ## Requirements
 - MATLAB R2021b or newer (tested with recent desktop MATLAB builds).
-- Optimization Toolbox (the code relies on `fminunc`).
+- Optimization Toolbox (uses `fminunc`; a slower fallback exists if missing).
 - macOS paths are assumed in a few helper scripts; adjust to suit your environment if needed.

 ## Quick Start